 Hauntings at Edinburgh Castle

 The spectacular Edinburgh Castle is built on a 700 million-year-old extinct volcanic rock, known as Castle Rock.
-Said to have been inhabited since the Bronze Age, it has become a hot-spot for ghostly sightings.
+With a rich history, it has become a hot-spot for ghostly sightings.
 So, in Edinburgh Castle, it’s no surprise, visitors have had their fair share of haunting experiences over the years.
 One of the castle’s most popular spooky tales is the one of the headless drummer boy.
 His identity is unknown and he only makes an appearance when the castle is under threat.
 First spotted in 1650 when Oliver Cromwell attacked the castle, the ghost is said to be wandering the grounds.
 Another of the castle’s famous ghosts is the one of the Lone Piper.
-In this story, it’s said he was sent to the underground tunnels beneath the castle.
-Then, he was ordered to play his bagpipes so people could track him from above, but sadly he never returned.
-Still today, his pipe music can be heard in the castle as he endlessly walks along the underground tunnels.
+In this story, the piper was lost in the underground tunnels beneath the castle.
+He played his bagpipes so that people could track him from above, but sadly he never returned.
+Still today, you may hear his pipe music in the castle, as he endlessly walks along the underground tunnels.

 Arthur’s Seat and the Sleeping Dragon

 Arthur’s Seat in Edinburgh is one of the city’s most popular attractions for visitors.
 Part of a volcanic rock, this peak is a hot-spot for hikers and it overlooks Holyrood Park, the city and beautiful countryside.
 Here, many myths and stories have developed over the years.
 One of the most popular is the story of the Sleeping Dragon.
 Some say a ferocious dragon once circled the skies, eating anything it could from the ground.
 One day, the dragon stopped for a rest on this peak because it was so full and it never woke.
 Then, it became the hill now famously known as Arthur’s Seat.